tuyunbin/tuyunbin1.github.io/_pages/about.md

   - /about.html
 ---

 My name is Yunbin Tu (涂云斌), a second year Ph.D. student from School of Computer Science & Technology (SCST), University of Chinese Academy of Sciences (UCAS).
-My research interest includes multi-modal learning, especially for captioning.
+My research interest focuses on vision-and-language, such as video captioning, change captioning.

 I am very fortunate to be advised by [Prof. Li Su](https://people.ucas.ac.cn/~suli) from UCAS, and [A.P.
 Liang Li](https://vipl.ict.ac.cn/people/lliang/) from ICT, CAS.
 I received my master's degree from Kunming University of Science and Technology in 2022, advised by [Prof. Zhengtao Yu](https://xzy.kmust.edu.cn/info/1159/1311.htm).
 I received my bachelor's degree From Hangzhou Dizi University in 2018, advised by [Prof. Chenggang Yan](https://auto.hdu.edu.cn/2019/0621/c3803a96028/page.htm).
 I am also lucky to have opportunities to collaborate with [Xishan Zhang](http://www.ict.cas.cn/sourcedb_2018_ict_cas/cn/jssrck/202003/t20200310_5509322.html)  (A.P. at ICT, CAS) and [Xingzheng Wang](https://cmce.szu.edu.cn/info/1429/3786.htm)  (A.P. at Shenzhen University).